 Getting pregnant can sometimes be pretty tricky.
-If you're struggling to conceive, don't worry, you're not alone.
+If you are struggling to conceive, don't worry, you're not alone.

-Approximately 15% of the couples in Singapore can't get pregnant successfully within 12 months of trying to have a child, while roughly 50% of these couples have discovered that the cause may be an underlying medical disorder.
+Approximately 15% of couples in Singapore cannot get pregnant successfully within 12 months of trying to have a child, while roughly 50% of these couples have discovered that the cause may be an underlying medical disorder.

 This is why so many are seeking alternatives to some of the medical solutions out there.

-Physician Lin Jia Yi’s Traditional Chinese medicine (TCM) treatments may just improve the chances of pregnancy.
+Traditional Chinese Medicine (TCM) treatments may just improve the chances of pregnancy.
 She’s got loads of clinical experience under her belt and is passionate about TCM fertility treatments.

-Physician Lin held a DxD Session to answer some of the burning questions regarding TCM infertility treatments, and here's what she had to say.
+Physician Lin held a DoctorxDentist Session to answer some of the burning questions regarding TCM infertility treatments, and here's what she had to say.

 Herbal medication and acupuncture are the most common infertility treatments